The 5 Best Cloud Archival Storage Solutions for 2025

 - Not suitable for basic users

-CloudBerry Backup is an online backup service for managing cloud storage services, including infrastructure-as-a-service (or IaaS for short) providers, and online backup services.
+CloudBerry Backup is an online backup service for managing cloud storage services, including cloud computing providers, and online backup services.
 As with online backup services, IaaS storage services let you archive data, but they do this in a different way.

 Some examples of IaaS providers are Microsoft Azure and Amazon Glacier.
 These are usually aimed at businesses and feature a “pay-as-you-go” model where you’re only charged for the data you actually use.
-If you want to learn more about IaaS providers, check out our guide to cloud terminology.
+If you want to learn more about IaaS providers, check out our cloud computing guides.

 For CloudBerry, this means that a subscription doesn’t come with any actual storage space.
 Instead, you connect your CloudBerry account to another backup provider, which is where your data is actually stored.